BuildWeek-Droom2-Lambda/BackEnd/README.md

     - Returns an array of all the companies in the database.

   - ### **GET** `/companies/:id`
-    - The id should be in the request paramaters
+    - The id should be in the request parameters
     - Returns the id, name, location, and bio of the company by id

-  - ### **POST** `/companies` ( use when registering a new company account )
-    - Returns id and name of new company
-    - Your request body must include a name, password, location, and bio of the company

   - ### **PUT** `/companies/:id`
     - *PROTECTED*
     - Returns id and name of updated company
     - Your request body must include the name, location, and bio of the company to be updated
-    - The id should be in the request paramaters
+    - The id should be in the request parameters

   - ### **DELETE** `/companies/:id`
     - *PROTECTED*
-    - The id should be in the request paramaters
+    - The id should be in the request parameters
     - Returns a 1 if successful, indicating the number of deleted records.

 --------